PedroSantos24/Work-Projects/README.md

             }
         }

-After both inputs are writen in their corresponding comboBoxes it is required for the user to locate where the pdf shall be exported.
+After both inputs are written in their corresponding combo boxes it is required for the user to locate where the pdf shall be exported.
 I took the liberty to create a button

      private void button2_Click(object sender, EventArgs e)